Alan Ważny

 Alan Ważny (born 4 June 2007) is a Polish tennis player.
-Partnering with Oskari Paldanius, he won two major jr. doubles titles at 2025 French Open and 2025 Wimbledon Championships.
-He has a career-high singles ranking of world No. 1,683 achieved on 31 March 2025 and a doubles ranking of No. 1,730 achieved on 21 July 2025.
+He has a career-high ATP singles ranking of No. 813 achieved on 14 September 2026 and a doubles ranking of No. 960 achieved on 24 August 2026.

+Partnering with Oskari Paldanius, he won two major junior Grand Slam tournaments; 2025 French Open and 2025 Wimbledon Championships.

 Junior career

-He made his junior Grand Slam debut at the 2025 Australian Open where he was seeded 15th in the boys' singles, but lost to American Benjamin Willwerth in the opening round.
+Ważny made his junior Grand Slam debut at the 2025 Australian Open where he was seeded 15th in the boys' singles, but lost to American Benjamin Willwerth in the opening round.
 He also played the boys' doubles at the championships, partnering Oskari Paldanius of Finland, also losing in the first round.

-At the 2025 French Open he won the boys' doubles alongside Paldanius, reaching the semi-finals after a straight sets win against Thijs Boogaard and Ivan Ivanov, before beating Keaton Hance and Jack Kennedy of the United States in the semi-finals, and then another American pairing of Noah Johnston and Benjamin Willwerth in the final.
+At the 2025 French Open, he won the boys' doubles title alongside Paldanius, reaching the semi-finals after a straight sets win against Thijs Boogaard and Ivan Ivanov, before beating Keaton Hance and Jack Kennedy of the United States in the semi-finals, and then another American pairing of Noah Johnston and Benjamin Willwerth in the final.

+In July 2025, Ważny and Paldanius won the boys' doubles title at the 2025 Wimbledon Championships, defeating Oliver Bonding and Jagger Leach in the final.

 Professional career

-He scored his first ATP ranking point in March 2025, reaching the quarterfinals of the ITF M15 tournament in Alaminos, Cyprus.
+Ważny scored his first ATP ranking point in March 2025, reaching the quarterfinals of the ITF M15 tournament in Alaminos, Cyprus.